romainl/idiomatic-vimrc/README.md

 For example, here is my setup:

-* `pack/bundle/start/` is where I put all my "quality of life" plugins,
+* `$HOME/.vim/pack/bundle/start/` is where I put all my "quality of life" plugins,
-* `pack/lang/start/` is where I put all my "language support" plugins.
+* `$HOME/.vim/pack/lang/start/` is where I put all my "language support" plugins.

-While that feature is a clear improvement, it is still not an actual plugin manager and you *may* still have to use one if you need one.
+While that feature is a clear improvement, it is still *not* an actual plugin manager and you *may* still have to use one if you need one.

 See `:help package`.